 Students can choose to nominate themselves or can be nominated by a teacher, family member or member of their community.

 In order to apply, students must complete and submit the online application form.
 This form includes contact information and a personal description stating why they are interested in the program.
 In addition, students must have an online reference form submitted on their behalf by a teacher, mentor, community leader, coach, employer etc.—someone who is familiar with their interests and strengths.
-The application form is available here.
+The application form is now closed.